AUGSpeed/HRE-Repository/README.md

 ### Step 0:

-Run Fallout 4 once from Steam.
+I recommend fully reinstalling Fallout 4, and cleaning the folder in between to eliminate any contamination from previous installs.
+Then, run Fallout 4 once from Steam.
 You can close the launcher when it detects your video settings.
 After this, create a new folder named `HREInstall` (Or any other name, that's just what I will refer to it as) anywhere outside of Program Files.
 I HIGHLY recoomend installing on an SSD!
 Then, in Wabbajack, click the `...` next to `Installation Location` and select the `HREInstall` folder you just made.
 Feel free to keep the `Download Location` anywhere you like, or leave it at the default.

 ### Step 1: